cloud-native-toolkit/site-developer-guide/docs/overview/overview.md

 The Cloud-Native Toolkit encapsulates many of the available best practices for cloud-native development including DevOps and "Build to Manage" practices.
-They have been provided through the Toolkit in this way so that developers and SREs can benefit from these practices without requiring any additional effort and so that they can be applied consistently from project to project.
+They have been provided through the Toolkit in this way so that developers and site reliability engineers (SREs) can benefit from these practices without requiring any additional effort and so that they can be applied consistently from project to project.

 ### 3. Quickly ramp up development teams on Red Hat OpenShift and Kubernetes